ggrandes/simplestore/README.md

 ### Configuration

-SimpleStore only need directory path to store data, this is configured with property name `org.javastack.simplestore.directory`, that can be configured in System Property, System Environment, or file named `simplestore.properties` (located in classpath)
+SimpleStore only need directory path to store data, this is configured with property name `org.javastack.simplestore.directory`, that can be configured in a Context Param, System Property, System Environment, or file named `simplestore.properties` (located in classpath)

 ### Sample cURL usage